 • By doing this YOPEY improves relations between the generations, including reducing the elderly's fear of teenagers.

 • National leaders praise YOPEY.
-You can read endorsements from Prime Minister David Cameron and others on this page.
-To see endorsements by past leaders click on Next Page at the bottom of this page.
+You can read endorsements from Prime Ministers on this page.
+To see endorsements by UK leaders click on Next Page at the bottom of this page.

 • YOPEY is mainly supported by commercial companies as part of their Corporate Social Responsibility.
 But it can also promote your business.
 YOPEY can train staff volunteers to give presentations on good citizenship.